pepaslabs/lc3as.py/README.md

 ![](.media/parse.png)

+## Accepting JSON input

-This allows you to leverage `lc3as.py` as the backend for a custom assembler frontend!
+The fact that this assembler accepts JSON as input allows you to leverage `lc3as.py` as the backend for your own custom assembler frontend!
 Create your own custom assembler syntax!

-## Accepting JSON input

 ![](.media/json-input.png)